 What if your rosemary is outdoors and it is winter?

 Cover them with woolen clothes or fur.
 It will avoid cold damage to some extent.
 Low humidity always promotes leaf curling.
 You should also avoid pruning during winters.

-To summarize, you should Keep water and fertilizers levels at a minimum, give your Rosemary the warmth of the bright sun, check frequently for pests and diseases for preventing the curling of Rosemary leaves.
+To summarize, you should Keep water and fertilizer levels at a minimum, give your Rosemary the warmth of the bright sun, and check frequently for pests and diseases for preventing the curling of Rosemary leaves.